Average Settlement for Traumatic Brain Injury

-In addition to thinking about the types of damages you may be able to recover, the other thing to think about is how these damages are calculated and what factors may affect the average settlement for traumatic brain injury.
+In addition to thinking about the types of damages recoverable, the other thing to think about is how these damages calcualte and what factors may affect the average settlement for traumatic brain injury.

-Economic damages are calculated based on their actual value.
+Economic damages get calculated based on their actual value.
 In other words, if you suffer $100 in medical expenses, then you can seek $100 in damages for medical expenses.

 Noneconomic damages, on the other hand, are harder to calculate.
-Occasionally, a multiplier method may be used, where a number is assigned by an experienced personal injury attorney, based on injury severity and losses, (a greater multiplier is used in more severe cases).
-Then, the value of economic losses is multiplied by the chosen number in order to arrive at the value of noneconomic damages.
+Occasionally, we have a multiplier method where an attorney assigns a number, based on injury severity and losses, (a greater multiplier used in more severe cases).
+Then, the value of economic losses gets multiplied by the chosen number in order to arrive at the value of noneconomic damages.

-Keep in mind that the types of damages that you’ve suffered and the degree of damages are hardly the only factors that will affect your settlement amount, though.
+Keep in mind that the types of damages suffered and degree of damages are hardly the only factors that affect your settlement amount.
 Things like degree of fault, evidence available, and the sources of compensation (i.e. insurance) available also play a big role, too.